-Today, we are going to discuss the difference between Display Network Advertising and Programmatic Advertising, let’s dive right in.
+Today, we are going to discuss the difference between Display Network advertising and Programmatic advertising.
+Let’s dive right in!

-When thinking about audience reach, it is important to consider that display ads involve the use of a closed network.
+When thinking about audience reach, it is important to consider that Display ads involve the use of a closed network.
 Even though they are huge, considering the information we read about Google earlier in this article, it is limited to the websites that are part of the network.
-Since programmatic advertising is not limited to a specific network, it opens the option of using multiple ad exchanges, expanding reach.
+Since Programmatic advertising is not limited to a specific network, it opens the option of using multiple ad exchanges, expanding reach.

-Even though we discussed some key points involving the differences between display and programmatic, this is by no means comprehensive.
+We have discussed some key points involving the differences between Display and Programmatic but this is by no means comprehensive.
 We encourage you to look into the features that will dictate what works best for your campaign’s needs.
 Remember, as always, the most important thing is to try things out and see what works best for you!

 Do you have any thoughts on the differences between Display and Programmatic?
 We’d love to hear them!